nmwsharp/polyscope-docs/cpp/source/structures/surface_mesh/basics.md

 !!! warning "Element ordering"

-    Polyscope quantities are ordered arrays of data, but not everone can agree on the ordering of elements in a mesh.
+    Polyscope quantities are ordered arrays of data, but not everyone can agree on the ordering of elements in a mesh.
 See [indexing conventions](../indexing_convention/).

     The default ordering is probably the same as yours for data on **vertices, faces, and corners**.
 However, data on **edges and halfedges** is much more likely to require setting an ordering.